 Special thanks to Kim Riddle, Wally Dawson, John Sechrist, and Matthew Ridenhour for pulling this event together.

 Our neighborhood’s annual 4th of July parade will begin at 9:30 a.m. at the Ramblewood end of Huntingtowne Farms Park.
 We’ll walk through the neighborhood to the other end of the park near the pool.
 Sunset slush treats for all HFNA members after the parade!

 This event is open to everyone.
-HFNA members will receive a ticket for $5 off their food purchase.
+HFNA members will receive a ticket for $5 off their food purchase and $2 off a treat at King of Pops.
 Join or renew online, pay at the event, or mail a check for $55 to HFNA, P.O.
 Box 242502, Charlotte, NC 28224.

 Thanks to all who came to the Huntingtowne Farms Neighborhood Association meeting on April 30.
 In case you couldn’t make it, here are some highlights: